-Time recording in Harvest
+Time recording in Harvest.

 As an agency we sell our time.
 That’s why using Harvest properly is very important.

-In principle if we can find a way to bill time to a client then we should.
+In principle, if we can find a way to bill time to a client then we should.

 We can only sell our time and being mindful of this being our only source of revenue is important.

-This doesn’t ever include being dishonest or misleading – that would be toxic, not in line with our values and doesn't help us build long term relationships with our clients.
+This doesn’t ever include being dishonest or misleading – that would be toxic, not in line with our values and doesn't help us build long-term relationships with our clients.

-How to use log time
+How to log time.

-We know from experience that logging time retrospectively is inaccurate, so wherever possible please use the Harvest timer, Mac app or browser plugin to record what you are working on in real-time.
+We know from experience that logging time retrospectively is inaccurate, so wherever possible please use the Harvest timer, Mac app or browser plugin, to record what you are working on in real-time.

 Please make sure you add notes to your Harvest entry to give some more detail on what you were working on.
-This might be a JIRA reference/narrative or a description of some training activities or a pitch you were working on.
+This might be a JIRA reference/narrative or a description of some training activities, or a pitch you were working on.

-If you need access to a project or think a new project needs setting up, please speak with the account manager in your team.
+If you need access to a project or think a new project needs setting up, please speak with the Account Manager in your team.
 They’re responsible for doing this so you don’t need to do it yourself.

-Where to log your time in Harvest
+Where to log your time in Harvest.

 You’ll need to log all your working time against the appropriate task and project in Harvest.
 For full-time team members that means:

-Managing Harvest projects/tasks
+Managing Harvest projects/tasks.

-Unless there’s a reason we want to track a specific set of time you probably don’t need to create a new project, especially for internal work or if there’s an umbrella project already.
+Unless there’s a reason we want to track a specific set of time, you probably don’t need to create a new project, especially for internal work or if there’s an umbrella project already.

-Budgets in Harvest
+Budgets in Harvest.

 Every project that we set up in Harvest should have an hours budget associated with it.
-This should be the same as set out in the statement of work, unless a variation has been agreed by a director (for example if we have chosen to spend more hours on a project than we are able to bill to the client).
+This should be the same as set out in the statement of work, unless a variation has been agreed by a Director (for example if we have chosen to spend more hours on a project than we are able to bill to the client).